KenT2/pipresents-gapless/README.md

 Now read the manual to try other examples.

-Updating Pi Presents from Version 1.2
+Updating Pi Presents from earlier Versions
 ======================================

-Open a terminal window in your home directory and type:
+Open a terminal window in the /home/pi and type:

          wget https://github.com/KenT2/pipresents-gapless/tarball/master -O - | tar xz

-There should now be a directory 'KenT2-pipresents-gapless-xxxx' in your home directory
+There should now be a directory 'KenT2-pipresents-gapless-xxxx' in the /home/pi directory

 Rename the existing pipresents directory to old-pipresents

 Rename the new directory to pipresents.

-Copy pp_editor.cfg from the old to new /pipresents/pp_config directory.
+Copy pp_editor.cfg, pp_web.cfg, pp_email.cfg, keys.cfg, pp_oscmonitor.cfg, and pp_osc_remote.cfg from the old to new /pipresents/pp_config directory.

 Getting examples for this version.
 ----------------------------------

-New to this version is a github repository [pipresents-gapless-examples]
+Updated in this version is a github repository [pipresents-gapless-examples]

 Rename the existing pp_home directory to old_pp_home.